whoismohit/student-dashboard-raw-files/README.md

 # student-dashboard-raw-files
-Just raw and practice files until the project is ready to deploy and work perfectly.
+Skeleton in the main branch but working and updated files in the other branch.

 # 🧪 Student Dashboard (Flask)